HITECHCRIME/HC_SG198_XXX/README.md

 feign on, reign's up
 all the things you sought
-so vicious still not playing wise, seers have many eyes on truth (on you) and that's why feeling trapped in retinas
+so vicious still not playing wise, seers have many eyes on truth and that's why feeling trapped in retinas
 (sharp circles) caught in (upward) whites traced to the backheads of the crowd scent is on us, that's my game

+if you understand blink twice
-blink twice phase still rages way too fast so many ways to comprehend let's all close our eyes and return to neverending black
+phase still rages way too fast so many ways to comprehend let's all close our eyes and return to neverending black